aam2021/covid-oss-collab-replication/README.md

   Derived tables and summary statistics produced by the notebook (e.g., figures, slopes per event, ADF results, group-level summaries).

-- `src/analysis.py` (optional)
-  Minimal Python script version of the core analysis for users who prefer running code locally instead of using Colab.
-The notebook remains the authoritative reference.

 ## 2. How to re-extract the dataset from GH Archive (BigQuery)